munkm/caskmodels/Cask-Information.md

 i.e. rail transport.
 The cannister modeled is named the TSC-1 cannister.
 This is a cannister designed to hold PWR fuel assemblies.
 The Transport Cask was modeled using dimensions that correspond to the TSC-1 cannister.
 * The TSC-1 can hold 24 PWR fuel assemblies.
 The fuel composition and the source used in the input corresponds to a given loading map presented in the table below.
 The material composition of the fuel is a fresh UO2 composition.
 The source terms were generated using the ORIGAMI code.
-This generates binary source files for each of the assemblies which are imported by the SCALE input.
+This generates binary source files for each of the assemblies, which are imported by the SCALE input.
 All source terms are decayed to May 6th, 2015.

 | Position | Assembly_id | Burnup (MWd/MTU) | Enrichment | Discharge Date |